ecotesa/NYC-trip/Trip-planning.md

     - 07:30 | Independent: Central Park walk
     - 09:00 | Independent: Belvedere Castle
     - 10:00 | CityPass: American Museum of Natural History
-    - 20:00 | Independent: Moor Mother and The Caretaker/Unsound at Lincoln Center for the Performing Arts
+    - 20:00 | Reservado: Moor Mother and The Caretaker/Unsound at Lincoln Center for the Performing Arts
 ##### At night:

 ---